 - Automated stress/load testing capabilities through Load Generation and Bulk Call Simulation

 - Customization of Test Parameters, Call Flow, and Protocol Messages Using Pre-Processing Tools

 - Call Statistics, Events, Link Status, User Defined Statistics

-- Centralized Control and Remote Access with CLIs / APIs such as the TCL, Python, VBScript, Java, and .Net, using MAPS™ client-server functionality
+- Centralized Control and Remote Access with CLIs / APIs such as the Python, Java, TCL and others, using MAPS™ client-server functionality